 Our mission

-Black&Wild (formerly The Rusty Anvil) stands as an educational platform, dedicated to connecting Black, Indigenous, and People of Color with nature through mindful wilderness trips and ancestral skills.
+Black&Wild is an educational platform dedicated to connecting Black, Indigenous, and People of Color with nature through mindful wilderness trips and ancestral skills.

 Our mission is grounded in empowering people of color by providing them with essential knowledge, gear, and unwavering support, fostering a sense of confidence in the wild and unlocking newfound ways to experience belonging.